cedardevs/onestop/docs/developer/quickstart.md

 ### Upload Test Data

-We no longer store our test data next to our source code.
-The amount of data has grown significantly over time and is used a variety of contexts.
-Because of this we have created the `onesto-test-data` repo with a corresponding upload script to handle populating our system with data.
+We have our test data in its own repo `onestop-test-data` with a corresponding upload script to handle populating the OneStop with data.

-#### Clone the test data repo (outside of onestop)
+#### Clone the test data repo
 ```
 git clone git@github.com:cedardevs/onestop-test-data.git
 cd onestop-test-data
 ```

-`Usage: ./upload.sh <application> <rootDir> <baseUrl> <username:password>`
+Usage: `./upload.sh <application> <rootDir> <baseUrl> <username:password>`

+Examples:
-For example (upload *all* test data collections and granules):
+To load *all* test data collections and granules:
 `./upload.sh IM . http://localhost/registry`

+To load HazardImages data:
+`./upload.sh IM HazardImages localhost/registry`

 If the upload is pointing to an instance of the registry API which is secured, then it will be necessary to pass user credentials.